ElPatronDev/ElPatronDev/README.md

 # Hi, how are you?
 My aka is "ElPatron"!

 - 🧿 Fivem Forum: <a href="https://forum.cfx.re/u/elpatrondev/">ElPatron</a>
 - 📭 Discord: ElPatron#1119
-- 🌎 Fivem Server: <a href="https://servers.fivem.net/servers/detail/ydelrj">Nueva Era</a>

 ## 🔐 Projects:

 - 📍 Right now I am involved in several projects with my 5m partners.
-- 💧 I am currently working on my own RP server called Nueva Era.